PacoIrene/float/README.md

 float
 =====

-A JavaScript toolkit for creating interactive time series graphs
+A JavaScript toolkit for creating interactive time series graphs depends on d3.js